Department of the Environment and Water Resources, 2007

 Outcome 1 - Environment (continued)

-The department works with all levels of government, and with the community and industry to minimise the impact of human settlement and industrial processes on Australia’s environment and biodiversity.
+The Department of the Environment and Water Resources works with all levels of government, and with the community and industry to minimise the impact of human settlements and industrial processes on Australia's environment and biodiversity.

 ||Policy Coordination Division|